Sofa, So Good

 There are many facets of running a business that Belanger has needed to consider, one of which is marketing and promotion.
 Some of this effort has involved a feet-on-the-ground approach: handing out flyers, working specific areas, and relying on word-of-mouth.

 But the bigger piece of marketing has involved an intensive digital perspective.
-Belanger first built a website, and then transferred his focus to learning the ins and outs of SEO (Search Engine Optimization).
+Belanger first built a website, and then transferred his focus to learning the ins and outs of SEO (Search Engine Optimization) so he could show up for terms like “foam cushion replacement” in Kansas City.

 “Being able to rank highly on Google was important to me and, in my opinion, that’s led to much of my success,” Belanger said, adding that he also set up a Google My Business account so that satisfied customers could leave positive reviews.